top of page

 Cassie’s German Shorthair Pointer, Reagan, is her daily assistant in work.
 “Janet Jackson” was born to the rock & roll litter at GSH’s GSP’s of Osterville, MA on November 9th, 2020, coincidentally the same day of Cassie’s discharge from the United States Navy.
 Little did she know until she got home to New Hampshire that a sweet little 8 pound fish-eyed puppy would come home with her on New Years Eve, and she would get renamed “Reagan Winter.”

 Reagan has incredible dog sense and often helps socialize dogs who may be nervous or otherwise selective.
-She is Kendall's Canines' showcase dog for neutrality in dogs with mild to severe reactivity as she is confident and unbothered by negative behaviors.
+She is my showcase dog for neutrality in dogs with mild to severe reactivity as she is confident and unbothered by negative behaviors.
 Reagan is a phenomenal recall trainer for the others dogs as well as e-collar familiarization for clients.
 Reagan is an excellent and neutral distraction for dogs in training in the Kendall’s Canines program.
+While Cassie has spent a tremendous amount of time training Reagan to be this way, she credits Reagan for a naturally wonderful demeanor.

-In their time off, Reagan and Cassie enjoy hiking, swimming, outdoor dog-friendly dining, adventuring in the beautiful White Mountains of NH and spending time with their equine family member, Valor.
+In their time off, Reagan and Cassie enjoy hiking, swimming, FastCAT competing, outdoor dog-friendly dining, adventuring in the beautiful White Mountains of NH and spending time with their equine family member, Valor.

 Get in Touch